mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_snapshot_export_bucket.html.markdown

 ---

 # mongodbatlas_cloud_backup_snapshot_export_bucket
-`mongodbatlas_cloud_backup_snapshot_export_bucket` resource allows you to retrieve all the buckets for the specified project.
+`mongodbatlas_cloud_backup_snapshot_export_bucket` resource allows you to create an export snapshot bucket for the specified project.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.